opentargets-archive/data_pipeline/README.md

 #### Evidence Validation (--val step) limit (WIP)

-It will give up if too many evidences were failed under schema validation.
-1000 docs will be a rasonable upper bound limit per launched process.
+It will give up if too many evidence strings failed the JSON schema validation.
+1000 docs will be a reasonable limit per launched process.

 #### Minimal dataset

-In case you want to run steps with a minimal dataset you should `export CTTV_MINIMAL=true`.
-If you want to regenerate used data source files:
+In case you want to run steps with a minimal dataset you should specify `export CTTV_MINIMAL=true`.
+If you want to regenerate the data source files used, then run:

 ```bash
 $ cd scripts/
 $ bash generate_minimal_dataset.sh
 ```

-It should upload to gcloud storage and enable public link to files but you need to be logged in the gcloud account.
+It should upload to gcloud storage and enable public links to files but you need to be logged in to the gcloud account.

 #### Redislite and/or remote redis